martgnz/journocoders-geogrid/README.md

 par(mfrow = c(2, 3), mar = c(0, 0, 2, 0))
 ```

-And now we can loop with `calculate_grid` to get multiple hexagon grids
+And now we can loop with `calculate_grid` to get multiple hexagon grids.
+Click on "Plots" on the right side panel to see the grid.

 ![Hexagon grid](https://user-images.githubusercontent.com/1236790/45445715-e82d6580-b6c2-11e8-9966-9e728c613447.png)